eslint/eslint/docs/developer-guide/nodejs-api.md

 ### Linter#defineParser

 Each instance of `Linter` holds a map of custom parsers.
-If you want to define a parser programmatically you can add this function with the name of the parser as first argument and the [parser object](/docs/developer-guide/working-with-plugins.md#working-with-custom-parsers) as second argument.
+If you want to define a parser programmatically, you can add this function with the name of the parser as first argument and the [parser object](/docs/developer-guide/working-with-custom-parsers.md) as second argument.
+The default `"espree"` parser will already be loaded for every `Linter` instance.

-If during linting the parser is not found, it will fallback to `require(parserId)`.

 ```js
 const Linter = require("eslint").Linter;